mlyzy/GREClue/README.md

         conda env create -f environment-gpu.yml
         conda activate GREClue
         ```
         Dependencies include support for CUDA_11.4.
-If you are using a different CUDA version update the dependencies accordingly.
+If you are using a different CUDA version, update the dependencies accordingly.
       * if you are running with CPU:
         ```
         conda env create -f environment-cpu.yml